WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

 In this paper, we explore layering an object capability model on top of Linked Data Signatures via chains of signed proclamations.
 <sup id="fnr.proclamation-terminology">[fn:1](#proclamation-terminology)</sup>
+We call this system "Linked Data Capabilities", or "ld-ocap" for short.

 The system we propose can work regardless of whether we are using https identifiers or [DIDs](https://w3c-ccg.github.io/did-spec/).